Incompressible Euler Blowup at the $C^{1,\frac{1}{3}}$ Threshold: Introduction

-For any $0<\Gamma\le\Gamma_0$, let $u_0^*$ be the axisymmetric no-swirl initial datum, odd in $z$, whose angular vorticity is given by \eqref{eq:vort0} with perturbation $h\equiv 0$ (equivalently, the distinguished zero-perturbation datum generated by the Target Profile $\Theta^*$ in Definition~\ref{def:init-data}).
+be the axisymmetric no-swirl initial datum, odd in $z$, whose initial toroidal vorticity component is given by \eqref{eq:vort0} with perturbation $h\equiv 0$; that is, the datum generated by the Target Profile $\Theta^*$ in Definition~\ref{def:init-data}.
 Then the corresponding unique local Euler solution develops a finite-time singularity at some $T^*<\infty$ at the stagnation point $(r,z)=(0,0)$.

-Moreover, the singularity is Type--I, with the blowup rate achieved at the stagnation point: there exist constants $0<c<C$ (depending only on $\alpha,\gamma$) such that as $t\uparrow T^*$,
+Moreover, the singularity is Type--I: the axial strain blows up at the stagnation point, and the vorticity norm has the same Type--I rate.
+There exist constants $0<c<C$ (depending only on $\alpha,\gamma$) such that as $t\uparrow T^*$,

 If

 denotes the $2\times2$ Jacobian determinant of the meridional Lagrangian flow map at the stagnation point, then